Imagine finding not one or two... not even ten, but fifty new species of spiders!

 But arachnophobia did not stop scientists in Australia from studying the many unclassified species of spiders.
 Among the fifty new species, there is a peacock spider that dances for mates, and a brush-footed trap-door spider that can climb up glass walls.
 Let’s learn a bit more about these eight-legged creatures.

-Another distinguishing feature of the spider are their venom-injecting fangs.
+Another distinguishing feature of spiders is their venom-injecting fangs.
 Most spiders use these fangs to inject venom that paralyzes either their prey or their predators.
 However, despite common belief, most spider bites are harmless to humans, less harmful than a mosquito bite or bee sting!
 Spiders do not tend to bite unless they are frightened, so leaving spiders alone should prevent any spider bites.

 The Role Spiders Play